dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

    ../sweep-13/integrated.refl ../sweep-19/integrated.expt
    ../sweep-14/integrated.expt ../sweep-19/integrated.refl

-This will take the *scaled* output from the previous step and the next 10 processed sweeps and combine them as before:
+This will take the *scaled* output from the previous step, and the next 10 processed sweeps, and combine them as before:

 ::